GluuFederation/docs-casa-prod/docs/source/plugins/email2fa.md

 ### SMTP Configuration

 In oxTrust, visit `Configuration` > `Organization configuration` > `SMTP server configuration`.
 Fill the details that suit your needs best.
 Ensure to pass the provided "Test Configuration" functionality.

 Key store and algorithm-related fields are pre-populated; these allow delivery of signed e-mails.
 If you don't want signed e-mails, leave the key store fields empty.

+Restart oxauth.

 ### Custom script